 In the Key Messages section, the few 'key messages' that the study provide are evident and unsurprising, but worth reemphasizing through this forum.
-However, the current focus is very much on the connection between use of wild species and biodiversity, and in particular conservation of biodiversity, is not taken up as a key message, even though it is discussed extensively later.
+However, the current focus is very much on the connection between use of wild species and people.
+The connection between use of wild species and biodiversity, and in particular conservation of biodiversity, is not taken up as a key message, even though it is discussed extensively later.
 An addition such as "sustainable use of wild species can benefit the conservation of the species concerned but also to biodiversity as a whole" might remedy this.